mopidy/mopidy-spotify/README.rst

 - Use the new Web API for search.
 Searching through libspotify has been discontinued and is not working anymore.
 (Fixes: #89)

-- Change the maximum value of search_album_count, search_artist_count and
+- Emit a warning if `search_album_count`, `search_artist_count` or
-  search_track_count to 50, because this is the maximum value that the Web API allows.
+  `search_track_count` is greater than 50, and use 50 instead.
+This is because this is the maximum value that the Web API allows.
+The maximum in the config schema is not changed to not break existing configs.

 v2.3.0 (2016-02-06)
 -------------------